 The new Recommendations include ITU-T K.100 “Measurement of radio frequency electromagnetic fields to determine compliance with human exposure limits when a base station is put into service” and ITU-T K.113 “Generation of radiofrequency electromagnetic field level maps”.
 It also revised ITU-T K.52 “Guidance on complying with limits for human exposure to electromagnetic fields”.

 Q7/5 also revised and introduced a new software supporting assessment of the human exposure (i.e. Appendix V of ITU-T K.70 EMF-estimator, Calculator for equivalent isotropic radiated power as described in Recommendation ITU-T K.52).

+Draft Recommendations ITU-T K.121 “Guidance on the Environmental Management for Compliance with Radio Frequency EMF limits for Radiocommunication Base Stations” and ITU-T K. 122 “Exposure levels in the close proximity of the radiocommunication antennas”were consented in October 2016.

 It continued implementation of the activity specified in WTSA-16 revised Resolution 72 “Measurement concerns related to human exposure to electromagnetic fields” in order to assist developing countries in human exposure assessment.
 It conducted activities specified in revised Resolution 176 “Human exposure to and measurement of electromagnetic fields”, (PP, Busan, 2014).